Best Hiking Trails in Talkeetna with Views of Denali

-Grab your hiking boots and head north to Talkeetna and Denali State Park for some of the best hiking you’ll find in Alaska.
-In the upper Susitna Valley, great trails give ways to spectacular views of Denali and the Alaska Range on everything from day hikes to multi-day expeditions.
+Grab your hiking boots and head north to Talkeetna and Denali State Park for some of the best hiking trails in Alaska.
+In the upper Susitna Valley, great trails give way to spectacular Denali and the Alaska Range views on everything from day hikes to multi-day expeditions.

-The views of Denali and the Alaska Range in Denali State Park are even better than in the national park.
+Denali and the Alaska Range views in Denali State Park are even better than in the national park.
 And there are numerous ways you can enjoy those views – from a kayak or canoe, on foot or on a camping trip, for example.

-Kesugi Ken Campground in Denali State Park offers RV and tent sites, as well as public-use cabins (book well in advance for the cabins!).
+K’esugi Ken Campground in Denali State Park offers RV and tent sites and public-use cabins (book well in advance for the cabins!).
 A trail system is accessible right from the campground, allowing you a simple walk to an overlook or a starting point for a longer trek.
 For the real adventurers, Curry and Kesugi ridges form a 35-mile ridge trail system for multi-day treks.

 Public-use cabins can be rented in advance through the Alaska State Parks for overnight visits.
-In the winter, the cross-country skiing, snowmachining and northern lights viewing are great in Denali State Park.
+The cross-country skiing, snow machining, and northern lights viewing are great in Denali State Park in the winter.

 Don’t miss out on one of Alaska’s most underrated state parks.
 Stop for a day, or pack the tent for a weekend of great views and big adventures.